alexkrug/dev-docs/new_product/integrate_bridge/bridge.md

 ### Get cross chain fee

-This API returns a transaction fee charged on the source chain in a cross-chain transaction.
+This API returns the transaction fee charged on the source chain in a cross-chain transaction.
 And if `SwapTokenHash` is specified, the transferable amount will be returned.

 API